Myth Busting: The Productivity–Pay Gap (2022)

-Did you know the productivity rates grew 56.9% in the period 1979–2019?
-However, the increase in the percentage for workers' wages in the same period turns out to be not nearly as high — only 15.8%.
+Did you know the productivity rates grew 62.5% in the period 1979–2021?
+However, the increase in the percentage of workers’ wages in the same period turns out to be not nearly as high — only 17.5%.

-There's an abundance of reasons for the productivity–pay gap, starting with the very definition of productivity.
-That's because there are several versions of what is considered to be "productivity".
+There’s an abundance of reasons for the productivity–pay gap, starting with the very definitions of productivity and wages.

 The introduction to the productivity–pay gap

-The productivity–pay gap is a complex concept that has many relevant components, but many different approaches to it.
+The productivity–pay gap is a complex concept that has many relevant components, as well as many different approaches to it.

-As an introduction, we'll explain what the productivity–pay gap is, as well as provide answers to five relevant questions regarding the topic — so let's dive in.
+As an introduction, we’ll explain what the productivity–pay gap is, as well as provide answers to 7 relevant questions regarding the topic.

 What is the productivity–pay gap?

-Simply put, the "pay–productivity gap" refers to the divergence between the increase of productivity rates and the increase of average worker's salary.
+Simply put, the “productivity–pay gap” refers to the divergence between the increase in productivity rates and the increase in the average worker’s salary.

 Let’s see what were some of the relevant productivity–pay gap milestones from the start of each decade: